ibm-webmethods-demos/webmethods-helm-charts/docs/index.md

 ## Support or Contact

 Having trouble with these charts?
-Please submit an issue, right here, on github!
+Please submit an issue, right here, on GitHub!

 Also, please refer to our blue-print sample deployments project at [webmethods-container-deployments](https://github.com/softwareag-government-solutions/webmethods-container-deployments)